REALLY GOOD NEWS - EXETER DEAF ACADEMY PLAYING FIELD. (Mount Radford Lawn.)

 This does not come with any guarantees of its future, but it is an important step along the way to keeping the playing field as a playing field.

-The the owner has asked for a review of the decision to list.
+The the owner asked for a review of the decision to list, the review took place and ECC did not change their mind.
+Here's what they said:-

 To find out how the listing helps us and more, go to the ECC website here.